 All Waitrose turkeys are farmed in England and Ireland and are kept to our high standards of animal welfare.
-Unlike others, even our entry level essential Waitrose & Partners turkeys are farmed to higher welfare standards, with natural daylight, fresh air and more room to move around than the industry standard.
+Unlike others, even our entry level essential Waitrose & Partners turkeys are farmed to higher welfare standards, with natural daylight, fresh air and 15% more room to move around than the industry standard.
+They are provided with hanging enrichment, perches and straw bales to promote natural behaviours.
+We do not permit beak trimming of our turkeys.